 Dating back to 1759, this building was a part of the interior residence of Karim Khan Zand.
 The basic structure of the Khalvat-e Karim Khani is similar to Takht-e Marmar.
 Like the latter, it is a terrace (iwan).
 There is a small marble throne inside the terrace.
 The structure is much smaller than Takht-e Marmar and it has much less ornamentation.
 There was once a small pond with a fountain in the middle of this terrace.
 Water from a subterranean stream (the King's Qanat) flowed from the fountain into the pond and was later used to irrigate the Palace grounds.
 Naseeruddin Shah was fond of this corner of Golestan Palace.
 He is said to have spent much time here in rest and repose.
 It seems extraordinary, but the valuable gravestone of Nassereddin Shah finally found its way to this

 Talar-e Adj (Hall of Ivory) is a large hall used as a

-There is another set now kept in the palace sent by the Russian Emperor Also, there are some tableaus of European scenes in mosaic style bought from Italy by Mozafareddin Shah.
-Another mosaic tableau is also being kept in Brelian (Brilliante) Hall presented by the Italian government to Iran shown the ruins of one of the ancient Rome's squares.
+There is another set now kept in the palace sent by the Russian Emperor Also, there are some tableaus of European scenes in the mosaic style bought from Italy by Mozafareddin Shah.
+Another mosaic tableau is also being kept in Brelian (Brilliante) Hall presented by the Italian government to Iran showing the ruins of one of ancient Rome's squares.

 Helmet, sword, and shield of King Esmail Safavid, bow and arrows of King Nader,